paulaugustinduchene/GuessTheNumber/README.md

 # GuessTheNumber
 This is a guessing game where the computer generates a random number and the user has to guess what that number is.

-The function evaluates() checks if the user's guess is higher or lower than the actual number, and the function validate_price() makes sure that the user's input is a valid number.
-If the user's guess is correct, the program prints "You won!!!!" and exits.
+This is a small program which evaluates if the number enter by user is equal to the number to divine, less or more.
+If the entry is not a number or a negative number, the program request another entry.
+The program finish when the user enter the correct number.